TorqueGameEngines/Torque3D/Engine/lib/libsndfile/README.md

   is native for MinGW ecosystem, Autotools constructs it using MinGW platform rules from `sndfile` target.
 But when you build with CMake using native Windows compiler, the name is `sndfile.dll`.
 This is name for native Windows platform, because Windows has no library naming rules.
-It is preferred because you can search library using package manager or CMake's `find_library` command on any platform using the same `sndfile` name.
+It is preffered because you can search library using package manager or CMake's `find_library` command on any platform using the same `sndfile` name.